Miriam Margolyes expresses regret over Matthew Perry question on Graham Norton Show

 Perry has been candid about his behind-the-scenes struggle with addiction during his time working on sitcom Friends.

-The actor – who played Chandler Bing in tall 10 seasons of the comedy series, which ran from 1994 to 2004 – said in his autobiography Friends, Lovers, and the Big Terrible Thing, that fans of the show can tell whether he was drinking alcohol or taking drugs by “gauging” his weight and tracking his facial hair throughout the show.
+The actor – who played Chandler Bing in all 10 seasons of the comedy series, which ran from 1994 to 2004 – said in his autobiography Friends, Lovers, and the Big Terrible Thing, that fans of the show can tell whether he was drinking alcohol or taking drugs by “gauging” his weight and tracking his facial hair throughout the show.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video